-The loft bed is a design that I did for an eleven year old boy.
-The challenge with this space was a 10 x 10 ft. room that needed to function well for an active boy.
+The loft bed is a design that I did for an eleven-year-old boy.
+The challenge with this space was 10 x 10 ft. room that needed to function well for an active boy.
 The room had vaulted ceilings so I used the height of the room and went up.
 This loft design allows me to use all of the floor space in the room without any wasted area.
-The queen size bed gives growing room for the young man and created a nice homework area below with a desk so he can do his studies.
-The open shelves make great bookshelf and display area for athletic trophies and awards.
+The queen-size bed gives growing room for the young man and created a nice homework area below with a desk so he can do his studies.
+The open shelves make a great bookshelf and display area for athletic trophies and awards.
 I designed dresser drawers at the end of the bed and open shelves above for stereo equipment.
 The loft bed design won me numerous national awards and is still one of my fav’s.

 The two armoires function well in this master bedroom for storage and also create a perfect excuse for a window seat in between that looks out on an ocean view.